What Is the SAP BTP Cockpit? Navigation, Configuration, and Cost Management

 What’s the Difference Between the Cockpit and the BTP CLI?

-The cockpit is the graphical web interface — good for visual exploration, one-off configuration, and cost monitoring.
-The BTP CLI (btp command) does the same things through command-line instructions.
+The cockpit is the graphical web interface: good for visual exploration, one-off configuration, and cost monitoring.
+The BTP CLI (btp command) does the same things through the command line.

 When to use each: